nexmo-community/python-websocket-recorder/README.md

 Simple python server to write received binary from a websocket to a file, then convert that file to wav.

-Also logs the timestamps of each message and saves an array of ime deltas between messages.
+Also logs the timestamps of each message and saves an array of time deltas between messages.

 Mostly useful for debugging.